rmshksu/768_proj/drug_network_papers/dnp_readme.md

 - There's something to be said about treating the possible permutations of connections across a network of unobserved connections as a way to generate some causal results.
 It's probably been done before but it's worth digging into.
 (OPEN FOR UPDATE PLEASE HOLD ME ACCOUNTABLE)

 - Possibility for a framework of primary prevention as an S-I-A-S-R model: an S-I-S model where members of the population can die (R==Removed) or become educated and aware of the drug/overdose epidemic (A==Aware).
-It's an interesting concept when you consider that members of the A-Aware group would be able to spread awareness and provide community support, in turn "spreading" their affect to neighboring nodes.
+It's an interesting concept when you consider that members of the A-Aware group would be able to spread awareness and provide community support, in turn "spreading" their affect to neighboring nodes

 - Slight complication comes into play with the idea of race affecting probability of interaction